Experience Life in Water

 - We perform multiple underwater clean ups and other volunteering each year to keep our waters and community the best they can be.

 - We donate 1% of our top line revenue to support local and international nonprofits that support and expand our mission with swim lessons, marine life rescue and marine education.
-Our 2022 non-profits include: SeaDoc Society, Orca Conservancy, SR3 (Sealife Rescue, Rehab and Research), PADI Aware and Sea Potential.
+Our 2022 non-profits include: SeaDoc Society, SEA Discovery Center, SR3 (Sealife Rescue, Rehab and Research), PADI Aware and Sea Potential.

 We want everyone to ‘Experience Life in Water’